Why is My Home Air Conditioner Leaking Water Inside?

-Before understanding the reasons for leakage, let’s understand how moisture and aircons are related.
+Before trying to understand the reasons for this happening, let’s understand how water and aircons are related.

 Air conditioner working cycle:

-1. The condenser compresses the refrigerant gas, and the gas passed through the fins of the condenser
+1. AC will have condenser which compresses the refrigerant gas, and the passed through the fins of the condenser

-5. A drain pan placed below the coil collects the water and discharges it through the wastewater pipe
+4. A drain pan placed below the coil collects the water and discharges it through the drainage pipe

-Common causes of dripping water / leakage from the air conditioner
+With all the above in mind, below are the common causes of water leakage from the air conditioner

 - Clogged air filters: Clogged filters restrict airflow.
 If a filter is clogged, there is little air flowing over the chilled evaporator coil.
 The coil is not able to exchange enough heat and overcools.
 This causes the formation of ice, which may cause water to drip through the length of the indoor unit.